JEE Advanced 2020 Syllabus – Check IIT JEE & AAT Syllabus

-JEE Advanced 2019 Syllabus has been published by the exam conducting authority.
+JEE Advanced 2020 Syllabus will be published by the exam conducting authority.
 JEE Advanced exam is organized to provide admissions in undergraduate engineering & architecture courses offered by IITs.
 This exam will be organized by IIT, Roorkee.
-The top 2,24,000 rankers of JEE Main will be eligible to appear for JEE Advanced 2019 examination.
-Through this article, candidates can check the detailed JEE Advanced 2019 Syllabus .
+The top 2,24,000 rankers of JEE Main will be eligible to appear for JEE Advanced 2020 examination.
+Through this article, candidates can check the detailed JEE Advanced 2020 Syllabus .

 Candidate should always prepare for the exam according to the officially prescribed syllabus.
 The JEE Advanced syllabus comprises of chemistry, Mathematics and Physics subjects.
 Detailed syllabus of JEE Advanced is as the following:

 Syllabus for chemistry subject is divided into three parts.
 The detailed syllabus is given below:

 General topics: Concept of atoms and molecules, Mole concept, Chemical formulae, neutralisation, and displacement reactions, Balanced chemical equations,Dalton’s atomic theory, Calculations (based on mole concept) involving common oxidation-reduction, Concentration in terms of mole fraction, molarity, molality and normality.

 Gaseous and liquid states: Absolute scale of temperature, iDeviation from ideality, van der Waals equation,deal gas equation, Kinetic theory of gases, average, Law of partial pressures, Vapour pressure, Diffusion of gases, root mean square and most probable velocities and their relation with temperature.